 While there are many other factors that can be identified as the cause of species extinction, environmental degradation is ranked pretty high.
 The good news is, you can easily help to lessen the environmental burden caused by animal agriculture by simply making one choice: which type of burger will you serve this holiday?
 Meat or plant-based.

 The Center for Biological Diversity has created an amazing infographic to show you all the awesome benefits you will find from making this decision.
 Of course, even if everyone in the U.S. decided to go meat-less for Labor Day, it wouldn’t instantly make our planet’s factory farm-related woes disappear, but it is a great place to start!
 Check out the Center for Biological Diversity campaign site for more information, here.
-For ideas on super yummy planet-based burgers, check out some mouth-watering OGP recipes, here.
+For ideas on super yummy plant-based burgers, check out some mouth-watering OGP recipes, here.